kvrohit/tasks.nvim/README.md

 ## How to use

-Create a file and save with `todo` extension.
+Create a file with `todo` extension.

 To toggle text as a todo item use the `:ToggleTask` command.
 Running this command on an empty line will convert that line into a todo item.